ImtiazVision/Adobe-Experience-Manager-AEM-/MARKDOWN.md

 The Sling Post Servlet is used to make changes to material in a JCR repository.
 Sling Post Servlet allows us to create, change, copy, move, remove, and import resources.

+## CRX Content Repository :

+All data in AEM is saved in the built-in CRX content repository, which is a Java Content Repository Specification implementation (JCR).

+JCR Content Repository has the following features:

+1. The AEM repository is known as CRX.
+2. Adobe's implementation of the Content Repository Specification for Java Technology 2.0 is known as CRX.
+3. The specification is commonly abbreviated as JCR.
+JCR denotes the type of repository; for example, CRX.
+Apache Jackrabbit is another example of a JCR repository.
+Jackrabbit is the JCR reference implementation.
+5. CRX, while technically a different specification implementation, is built on the Jackrabbit codebase.

 ## Module 2 :

 **Viewing and Updating CRX Repository** :